jotavare/42-resources/README.md

 </h1>

 <p align="center">
-	<a href="#bootable-usb">Bootable USB</a> •
 	<a href="#productivity-software">Productivity Software</a> •
-	<a href="#digital-footprint">Digital Footprint</a> •
 	<a href="#package-management">Package Management</a> •
 	<a href="#games">Games</a> •
 	<a href="#memes">Memes</a> •
 	<a href="#others">Others</a>
 </p>

-#### BOOTABLE USB
-- [Rufus](https://rufus.ie) – Open-source portable application for Microsoft Windows, can be used to format and create bootable USB flash drives or Live USBs.
-- [Ventoy](https://www.ventoy.net) – Open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.
-- [Etcher](https://www.balena.io/etcher) – A cross-platform tool to flash OS images onto SD cards and USB drives safely and easily.

 #### PRODUCTIVITY SOFTWARE
 - [Evernote](https://evernote.com) – Note-taking and task management application.
 - [Notion](https://www.notion.so) – Freemium productivity and note-taking web application developed by Notion Labs Inc.
 - [Trello](https://trello.com) – Ultimate project management tool.
 - [Motion](https://www.usemotion.com) – Automatically prioritize tasks, schedule meetings, and resolve calendar conflicts.

-#### DIGITAL FOOTPRINT
-- [Firefox Monitor](https://monitor.firefox.com) - Check if you've been victim of an online data breach.
-- [Have I Been Pwned](https://haveibeenpwned.com) - Search across multiple data breaches to see if your email address or phone number has been compromised.
-- [DeHashed](https://www.dehashed.com) - Free deep-web scans and protection against credential leaks.
-- [LeakCheck](https://leakcheck.io) - Data breach search engine.
-- [Intelligence X](https://intelx.io) - Search engine and data archive.
-Search Tor, I2P, data leaks and the public web by email, domain, IP, CIDR, Bitcoin address and more.

 #### PACKAGE MANAGEMENT
 - [Chocolatey](https://chocolatey.org) - Software management automation for Windows that wraps installers, executables, zips, and scripts into compiled packages.